ziye2chen/AutoLEAN/README_AutoLEAN.md

 ## Features

-- **Automatic Problem Analysis**: Divides complex mathematical solutions into logical parts
+- **Section-based Proof Planning (New)**: Uses Gemini to divide each solution into up to 3 sections (lemmas) and writes them to `sections.csv`
-- **Step-by-Step Code Generation**: Generates Lean4 code for each part incrementally
+- **Per-Section Code Generation**: Generates Lean4 code section-by-section using the section problem and its natural-language solution
-- **Error Detection and Correction**: Automatically detects and fixes Lean4 compilation errors
-- **Iterative Refinement**: Continuously improves the generated code based on error messages
+- **Automatic Import Repair with LeanExplore**: Detects missing Mathlib modules and queries LeanExplore to suggest replacement imports
+- **Iterative Error-Driven Refinement**: Refines Lean code up to 5 times per section using Gemini, preserving the import list
+- **Per-Section Output CSV**: Saves Lean code per section in `lean_sections.csv` with `[fail]` markers when a section fails
-- **Batch Processing**: Can process multiple problems from a CSV file
+- **Batch Processing**: Processes multiple problems from a CSV file
 - **Kimina Prover Support**: Generate Lean4 code using AI-MO/Kimina-Prover-72B via vLLM

 ## Prerequisites